-RECOMMENDED BY: Mr. Mike Barragan, Assistant Superintendent for Finance and Auxiliary Services

-It is recommended the Governing Board approve the Student Activity Fund Balance Statements for April, 2019 as presented.

-Source of Funding -

-M & O State Federal

-Budget Grant Grant Capital Other
+RECOMMENDED BY: Mr. Mike Barragan, Assistant Superintendent for Finance and Auxiliary Services DATE ASSIGNED FOR DATE ASSIGNED FOR CONSIDERATION: June 13, 2019 RECOMMENDATION : It is recommended to 2019 as presented. the Governing Board approve the Student .
+Activity Fund Balance Statements for April, RATIONALE: Source of Funding - M & O Budget State Grant Federal Grant Capital Other